BambiMC/fnbgblog/src/content/blog/fnbg-post7.md

 Cypress does some things that you probably wouldn't expect as a new user and are not obviously documented anywhere (see the sequence of a test, but maybe I'm just a blind fish and it is somewhere).
 So here is a small compilation of further inconsistencies that you are guaranteed to stumble across!
 I hope this helps! ^^

-1. read the [Best Practice's](https://docs.cypress.io/guides/references/best-practices) and stick to it halfway, but don't be sad if it doesn't work (I mean how many cy.wait(x) do we have in our tests, which are definitely necessary!)
+1. Read the [Best Practice's](https://docs.cypress.io/guides/references/best-practices) and stick to it halfway, but don't be sad if it doesn't work (I mean how many cy.wait(x) do we have in our tests, which are definitely necessary!)
 Can be partially optimized in the future, as the affected computers now have better hardware (Yey, future!)

 2. `let` / `var` do not work as usual in typescript (within a test only `const` works) (don't even try! (between 2 tests))